I love golf practice and always have.

 Since I know we are all just dying to get to the driver, let's get the tedious work out of the way first.
 Kind of like how you promise a child a piece of candy if they do their chores.

 For most of us, we have to force ourselves to practice our chipping and putting.
-This is a shame since this is actually the best bang for your buck in terms of invested time and scoring results.
-This is exactly why I think you should start your first leg of golf practice working on these two elements.
+This is precisely why I think you should start your first leg of golf practice working on these two elements.
 If you start with your longer clubs, you might never get around to it.